kondvit/Confusing-Maze/README.md

 # Confusing-Maze

-(Warning)
+(Disclaimer)
 This is still work in progress, everything works just requires refactoring.

+## Goal
 This project involves a random maze generation.
 The maze behaves in a way so that whenever you make a step in the maze it changes completely.
-The walls in the maze appear and disapear around the player.
+Meaning, the walls in the maze appear and disapear around the player.
 The maze is pregenerated in the beginning of each game.

-There is a **green circle** on the ground indicating the next step to take to solve the maze.
-The exit is at random location in every run.
+There is a **green circle** on the ground that indicates the next step to take to solve the maze.
+The exit is at a random location on every run.

 <p align="center">
   <img src="https://github.com/kondvit/kondvit.github.io/blob/master/images/confusingmazesample4.gif?raw=true"/>